 - It also includes Peripheral Tolerance, occurring in the body’s tissues, functioning as a secondary safeguard, suppressing any self-reactive immune cells that escape central tolerance.

-About the Nobel Assembly:
+About Nobel Assembly:

 Chair – Astrid Soderbergh Widding